Keeping Carymoor's Bees Buzzing

 What do you get involved in?

-I now look after three bee colonies at Carymoor, which means going to the site once a week in the summer, once a fortnight in the winter, to check on the hives.
+I now look after two bee colonies at Carymoor, which means going to the site once a week in the summer, once a fortnight in the winter, to check on the hives.
 I also come to Carymoor to harvest honey, which is sold in the charity’s education centre, and to manage the observation hive, which we set up in the summer months to give over 1000 visitors each year, many of them school children, the opportunity to see the bees busy working.
 I keep the staff updated on what’s happening with the bees so they can share that information with visitors.

 What do you enjoy about volunteering?